Deep Face Restoration: A Survey: Literature Survey

-Although most deep learning-based FR methods can recover satisfying faces with the help of facial prior, it makes the cost of generating face images expensive and laborious.
+\textbf{Non-prior Based Deep Restoration Methods}.
+This group learns a direct mapping from low-quality to high-quality faces without explicit facial priors, often focusing on efficiency and general restoration robustness.
+Although most deep learning-based FR methods can recover satisfying faces with the help of the facial prior, it makes the cost of generating face images expensive and laborious.
 To address this problem, many methods aim to design a network that directly learns the mapping function between low-quality and high-quality face images without any additional facial priors.
 Some techniques are introduced in the models to improve the feature representation, such as multi-path structure, attention mechanism, feature fusion strategy, adversarial learning, strong backbone \etc

 The first representative work is dated back to 2015.
 Zhou \etal \cite{zhou2015learning} propose a bi-channel convolutional neural network (BCCNN) for face super-resolution.
 It consists of a feature extractor and an image generator.
 The proposed feature extractor extracts robust face representations from the low-resolution face image.
-The image generator is designed to adaptively fuse the extracted face representations and the input face image to generate the high-resolution image.
+The image generator is designed to adaptively fuse the extracted face representations and the input face image to generate a high-resolution image.
 BCCNN can achieve better restoration results for the face image with large variations.
-However, this work directly ignores pre-aligned facial spatial configurations (such as facial landmark localization) and, thus does not perform well when the input image has severe blur.
+However, this work directly ignores pre-aligned facial spatial configurations (such as facial landmark localization) and thus does not perform well when the input image has severe blur.
 To address this problem, Zhu \etal \cite{zhu2016deep} propose a cascade bi-network called CBN to jointly optimize facial dense correspondence field estimation and face super-resolution.
 CBN obtains better performance results than previous works.
 However, when the face feature location in the model is wrong, CBN may generate ghosting face images.